VYPE – The Leader in High School Sports

-Tulsa Area All-VYPE Cross Country Team – Presented by Tulsa Tech
+SEOK All-VYPE Football Team – Presented by Pine Cellular

-GIRLS Ellie Gilbreath – Regent Prep Alyssa Solberg – Lincoln Christian...
+Offense QUARTERBACKS Cameron Jones – Sulphur Briston Summers – Davis Braden...
 Read More

 -